elovalo/elovalo/CONVENTIONS.md

     must start with "developer nick" + '_'

 ### Merging
+Github "pull requests" are not used internally in the project.

 Before merging commits from private branch to public branch, a convoluted commit tree should be cleaned e.g. with this command: